opensourceradio/ram/docs/confessor/regular-maintenance/DST.md

 #### Shorten your schedule in the Spring ####

   1. browse to _Schedule Admin_ and click _Next_ in the schedule (upper right)
-     until the first Sundy in November is visible; you'll see a "gap" or empty hour at the end of that day
+     until the first Sunday in November is visible; you'll see a "gap" or empty hour at the end of that day

   1. remove the hour from 2AM to 3AM (or shorten the length of the show that